 At this point, the registration statement has several pieces of information missing-basically, information affected by the price at which the securities are being sold and the final composition of the underwriting syndicate.
 This information is typically not included in the registration statement because it is not available until after effectiveness.
 After pricing, the working group will prepare and file a "final prospectus" that will include this information.
-Until the SEC's recent reforms to the offering process, this "final prospectus" was delivered by the underwriters in the offering, and broker-dealers in the aftermarket, to purchasers with confirmations of their orders.
-However, the reforms now provide that these underwriters and broker-dealers generally do not need to provide paper copies of the final prospectus, although final prospectuses will still have to be prepared and filed with the SEC and furnished to purchasers upon request.
+In the past, this "final prospectus" was delivered by the underwriters in the offering, and broker-dealers in the aftermarket, to purchasers with confirmations of their orders.
+However, SEC reforms now provide that these underwriters and broker-dealers generally do not need to provide paper copies of the final prospectus, although final prospectuses will still have to be prepared and filed with the SEC and furnished to purchasers upon request.